 The trustee for bondholders is seeking details about the value of the insolvent sewer system in order to prepare a defense against possible cuts.
 By October, the county may ask Judge Thomas B. Bennett in Birmingham, Alabama, to lower the amount it owes bondholders because the value of the system, which serves as collateral on the debt, has fallen.

 Bondholders need to prepare for a court hearing while also arguing that the U.S. Bankruptcy Code bars a reduction in the sewer debt, the trustee, Bank of New York Mellon Corp.
-(BK), said yesterday in court papers.
+(BK:US), said yesterday in court papers.

 “The trustee disputes that a valuation of the system or the net system revenues is appropriate or relevant in connection with the county’s obligations,” it said.